denisekhuu/fl_workspace/ReadMe.md

-# Welcome to MILETA!
+# Welcome to my Federated Learning Workspace!
-MILETA is a Federated Learning Workspace Setup, which comes with
+FLETA is a Federated Learning Setup, which comes with
 * Tensorflow
 * Lux
 * MLFlow